 The U.S. pest control market is growing 4% to 5% annually, according to investment advisor William Blair.
 One of its analysts expects pest activity to continue to increase with rising global temperatures and denser populations.
 About half of the $18 billion global pest control market is in the United States, where the majority of the roughly 20,000 pest control operators are small, local providers.

 If the numbers aren’t convincing enough, Mosquito Joe’s commitment to supporting organizations like Nothing But Nets and local causes chosen by franchises upholds its mission.
 Together these efforts are making outside fun again for families across the globe.

-You can learn more about Mosquito Joe franchise opportunities here.
+Learn more about Mosquito Joe franchise opportunities here.

 Sponsored Content Provided by Mosquito Joe